NicolasDGK/SteamArtworkGHP/Readme.md

 6. Upload to Steam using the corresponding browser console script (READ BELOW).

 ### 🛠️ Steam Console Scripts
-To bypass the upload validation, paste the corresponding code into your browser console (`F12` > Console) while on the Steam upload page:
+To bypass the upload validation, paste the corresponding code into your browser console (`F12` > Console) while on the Steam upload page and `before` clicking `Save and Continue`:
 <br>
 <a href="https://steamcommunity.com/sharedfiles/edititem/767/3/" target="_blank">🚀 Open Steam Upload Page</a>